Dragon Ball Super: Manga

-Dragon Ball Super is illustrated by artist Toyotarou, who was previously responsible for the official Resurrection 'F manga adaptation, began serialization in the August 2015 issue of V Jump, which was released on June 20, 2015.
-Shueisha periodically collects the chapters into tankōbon volumes, with the first released on April 4, 2016.
+Dragon Ball Super is illustrated by artist Toyotarou, who was previously responsible for the official Resurrection 'F manga adaptation.
+It began serialization in the August 2015 issue of V Jump, which was released on June 20, 2015.
+Shueisha periodically collects the chapters into tankōbon volumes, with the first released on April 4, 2016, and the twenty-fourth on April 4, 2025.
+They also publish the series digitally in English and Spanish on their international Manga Plus platform simultaneously as it is published in Japan.

 Viz Media began posting free English translations of the manga chapters to their website on June 24, 2016.
 A print release of the first volume followed on May 2, 2017.